varunimaginea/matisse/README.md

 See index.html in this directory for a vanilla html example.

 ### How to Run this app?
 1) To run this application you need to install [http://nodejs.org](node.js) and also install npm.

-And then - npm install socket.io
+2) Install Redis Server

+>
+>   a. for windows redis exe https://github.com/dmajkic/redis/downloads
+>
-1a) sudo apt-get install redis-server
+>   b. for ubuntu use - sudo apt-get install redis-server
-1b) npm install hiredis redis
-1c) npm install nohm
+>
+>

+3) Install all node module dependencies for matisse using -

+>
+>   $npm install -d
+>

-2) Change the "localhost" to your local machine ip in public/javascripts/com.js.
+3) Change the "localhost" to your local machine ip in public/javascripts/com.js.

-Code snippet:
+>
-var socket = io.connect('http://localhost'); //change it to server ip or local ip for testing from other machines
+> var socket = io.connect('http://localhost'); //change it to server ip or local ip for testing from other machines
+>

 3) Then you can run